devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 - LidoOracle pushes reports to the CompositePostRebaseBeaconReceiver which pushes reports to the SelfOwnedStETHBurner.
 Since the SelfOwnedStETHBurner is currently the only receiver, this indirect route is not necessary.
-- SelfOwnedStETHBurner.\_requestBurnMyStETH uses Lido.transfer and calculates the
+- SelfOwnedStETHBurner.\_requestBurnMyStPLS uses Lido.transfer and calculates the
   share amount by calling Lido.getSharesByPooledEth.
 This second call could be avoided by using the transferShares function.